ghdl/ghdl/doc/Starting_with_GHDL.rst

   $ ./hello_world

-On Windows, no file is created.
+On Windows or if the GCC backend was not enabled, no file is created.
 The simulation is launched using this command:

 .. code-block:: shell